Customs intercepts N9m fake malaria drug in Edo – The Sun Nigeria

 By Steve Agbota

-The Federal Operations Unit, Zone C, of the Nigeria Customs Service (NCS), as seized fake malaria drug, Artesunate injection zensunate, worth N9 million along the Benin-Ore road.
+The Federal Operations Unit, Zone C, of the Nigeria Customs Service (NCS), has seized fake malaria drug, Artesunate injection zensunate, worth N9 million along the Benin-Ore road.

 In a press statement by the public relations officer, FOU Zone C, Jerry Attah, he said the contrabands intercepted between July and August in the zone are worth N120 million.